Levitt Pavilion free concerts now provide an inclusive digital experience to bridge divides, inspire hope, and strengthen communities, across the US.

 61 million adults in the US live with a disability that may prevent access to live music events, this may be due to online barriers or inaccessible locations.
 Features of the Levitt Pavilion concerts include:

-Free concerts to the public
+Free concerts for the public

 - Easily accessible locations